-- Develops your ability to effectively design and implement network and security solutions
+- Effectively design and implement network and security solutions

-- Opportunity to gain Cisco CCNA certification to Level 4, as well as the requirements of the CCNP certification
+- Gain Cisco CCNA certification and the requirements of CCNP certification

-- Includes a research and development project involving an industry or research centre client
+- Opportunity to complete a major research project for an industry organisation or research centre

 Most papers last one semester and are worth 15 points.
 You must complete 120 points each year (360 points for the entire degree).
 In each year you will study core (compulsory) papers, and select other papers from a range of options.

 405021 Enterprise Systems (15 points)